CALL FOR ABSTRACTS

 Oral, Poster, Workshop or Clinical Case

 The call for abstracts is now closed.
-Notices of acceptance will be sent out the end of May.
-If you have not received notification by May 31, please email firstname.lastname@example.org.
+Notices of acceptance have gone out.
+If you have not received notification, please first check your junk folder and then email firstname.lastname@example.org.

 The theme of the meeting is “Building Resilience in Seniors’ Mental Health in Canada.”
 The future is resilience!

 This year’s meeting will be held in Banff, Alberta, at the Rimrock Resort Hotel from October 25 - 26.
 We hope you are as excited as we are to be heading to Banff—one of Canada’s most popular travel destinations and a spot well known for its beauty and inspiring mountain surroundings.
 It’s the perfect setting to learn, share and network with our colleagues from across the country!